ThePicoNerd/FairyTale/README.md

 ### Chapters
 To make a funtion, you make a chapter!
 Just like this:
 `Chapter 1 - Hunble Beginnings`
 The chapters need to have a number, and they have to be in the right order!

  Chapter 1 will automatically start, but the others you gotta call yourself.
 `Chapter 2 happened.`

 To make a variable inside a chapter, just introduce a new character:
 `But then they met Cinderella!`

+Every good story has a message.
+To return something, simply write:
+`What did we learn from this?
+Mikael.`
+The rest of the chapter won't be read.
+Without a message, what's the point?
+Simply shallow entertainment with no purpose but to distract us from the horrors of life?

 A chapter needs to end in a satisfying way:
 `Oh, what could happen next?`

 ### Dialogue
 The magic compiling unicorn sadly can't speak.
 If you want to print something, a character has to speak:
 `Mark said: "Hey guys!
 Let's explore that cave."`

 ### Loops
 Fairytales typically have events that repeat.
 Just write how many times you want it to happen:
 `This happened 10 times:`

 But what if you want something to happen an unspecified amount of times?
 Well, just use **as long as** and the loop will continue while all the conditions are true.
 `This happend as long as Adam was "Hello" and Mike not was dead:`

-Want to run a loop for every character in
+Want to run a loop for every character in a friendship?
 ```
 When Snow was "white"
 For every Dwarf of Dwarves: